yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 {{< imgdisplay src="images/fs2020-sim-flyer.jpg" width="700" >}}

 Flyer looks nice.
-But what is really comical is that Benjamin Sheares Bridge is totally underwater and the vehicles just cross the Marina Reservoir like nothing!
+But what is really comical is that the Benjamin Sheares Bridge is totally underwater and the vehicles just cross the Marina Reservoir like nothing!

 ## ATC Voice procedure